 You want the best for your dog.
 He’s your buddy and a valued family member who provides unconditional love.
 Because of this, you may want to take advantage of the health benefits cannabidiol (CBD) products can provide to canines.

 CBD products formulated specifically for dogs are gaining popularity throughout the United States.
-With the 2018 Farm Bill now signed into law, access to CBD-rich hemp products is completely legal for U.S. citizens as well as their dogs.
+Thanks to the 2018 , access to CBD-rich hemp products is completely legal for U.S. citizens as well as their dogs.
 There is compelling evidence that CBD products can provide relief for a variety of physical and mental health conditions.
 Like humans, dogs have endocannabinoid systems with cannabinoid receptors.
 Because of this, they may benefit from CBD just as much as their owners.

 The CBD market is one of the fastest-growing segments in the cannabis industry.
 CBD stores and businesses, both brick-and-mortar and online, are opening at an unprecedented rate.
 So you’re sure to find a variety of products that address the needs of both humans and dogs.